...

 Bird Cage Theater

-The first place we stopped at when we arrived in Tombstone was the Bird Cage Theater.
-It’s free to walk into the main entrance (and gift shop), where you will see bullet holes in the walls, the catwalk where ladies would dance and try to entice men, and the stairs and room that the enticed men would venture to once they picked a (lucky?) lady.
+The main entrance (and gift shop) is free to enter.
+There, you can view historical artifacts, memorabilia, and photographs that capture the spirit of the Old West, along with the catwalk where ladies would dance to entice men, and the stairs and room that the enticed men would venture to once they picked a (lucky?) lady.

 Inside the Bird Cage Theater--one of the many Tombstone AZ things to do